 Best practice for employers

-If you dismiss, fail to communicate effectively during her leave, refuse to allow her to accrue annual leave during maternity leave, not consider her for promotion or training, select a woman for redundancy for a reason related to her pregnancy or because she is working part-time or flexible hours, or treat a pregnant woman less favourably because of pregnancy related absence – these are all considered grounds for discrimination.
+If you dismiss, fail to communicate effectively during leave, refuse to allow them to accrue annual leave during maternity leave, not consider them for promotion or training, select for redundancy for a reason related to pregnancy or because they are working part-time or flexible hours, or treat a pregnant woman less favourably because of pregnancy related absence – these are all considered grounds for discrimination.

 Essentially, there are many reasons as to why your business could be taken to a tribunal.

 Many of these recommendations may simply be a bit of common sense.
 It does makes sense to take practical measures to address the points raised in the report findings, and for both the employer and working women to benefit from the implementation of these processes into the workplace.

 Headquartered in Cambridge with regional presence in Kettering and Milton Keynes, Aspire Cambridge provide cost effective Recruitment and HR solutions to an impressive portfolio of customers spanning the UK and Europe.
 Working with a diverse collection of industries from start-ups to blue chip companies covering a vast range of sectors.
 Aspire Cambridge has an unrivalled knowledge of the jobs marketplace so it’s no wonder that they hold an impressive track record of exceeding client and candidate expectations.

 How do they do it?
 By “Placing People First”.